-Anti-HY antibodies are antibodies directed against male-specific minor histocompatibility (HY) antigens expressed on most or all nucleated cells from males 41.
-A single observational study implicated these antibodies in reduced livebirth after RM, but additional evidence has not been forthcoming 97.
+Anti-HY antibodies are antibodies directed against male-specific minor histocompatibility (HY) antigens expressed on most or all nucleated cells from males .
+A single observational study implicated these antibodies in reduced livebirth after RM, but additional evidence has not been forthcoming .
 Thus, measurement is not recommended in clinical practice.

-- Human leukocyte antigen determination in women with RM is not recommended in clinical practice 41.
-2C [ESHRE; Conditional, 2] - Cytokine (including cytokine gene polymorphisms) testing should not be used in women with RM in clinical practice 41.
-2B [ESHRE; Conditional, 3] - Measurement of anti-HY antibodies in women with RM is not recommended in clinical practice 41.
-2C [ESHRE; Conditional, 2] - Antinuclear antibodies testing could be considered for explanatory purposes 41.
-2C [ESHRE; Conditional, 2] - There is insufficient evidence to recommend natural killer (NK) cell testing of either peripheral blood or endometrial tissue in women with RM outside of clinical studies 41.
-1C [ESHRE; Strong 1]
+- Human leukocyte antigen determination in women with RM is not recommended in clinical practice .
+2C [ESHRE; conditional, 2] - Cytokine (including cytokine gene polymorphisms) testing should not be used in women with RM in clinical practice .
+2B [ESHRE; conditional, 3] - Measurement of anti-HY antibodies in women with RM is not recommended in clinical practice .
+2C [ESHRE; conditional, 2] - Antinuclear antibodies testing could be considered for explanatory purposes .
+2C [ESHRE; conditional, 2] - There is insufficient evidence to recommend natural killer (NK) cell testing of either peripheral blood or endometrial tissue in women with RM outside of clinical studies .
+1C [ESHRE; strong 1]

 15. Women with RM should not be offered routine immunological screening (such as HLA, cytokine and NK cell tests) outside of the research context.
+Anti-nuclear antibodies may be considered based on individual assessment.